ponyta/ponyta.github.io/_posts/2018-10-06-simple-church-numerals.md

       (f (f x))))
 ```

-Looking at the definitions for one and two, it becomes much clearer what our increment function is
+Looking at the definitions for `one` and `two`, it becomes much clearer what our increment function is
 doing.
 Every time we increment a number, we add another application of `f` to `x`.
 Thus, the number
 `zero` is a function that takes in a function `f` and a value `x`, and applies `f` to `x` exactly
 zero times (i.e. it just returns `x`).
 Similarly, `one` is a function that applies `f` to `x`